Reed-Statistics/book_trackR/README.md

 ## Installation

-You can install the released version of tidynlm from [GitHub](https://github.com/Reed-Statistics/book_trackR) with:
+You can install tidynlm from [GitHub](https://github.com/Reed-Statistics/book_trackR) with:

 ``` r